Are you wondering what the impact of Covid-19 is going to be on the production, media and broadcast industry?

 With technology changing so rapidly and unpredictably very few of us have had the opportunity to attend trade shows and access how technology is impacting our businesses.
 Losing access to events like IBC, NAB and other trade shows is damaging and will prevent new investments.

 Apart from the exposure of production companies, local broadcasters will be exposed to declining advertising revenues, in a country where their business model is already suspect.
-Financial pressure will result in lower budgets for media technology investment as well, and the inability of the digitization programme of government to take off will further compound their myriad of challenges.
+Financial pressure will result in lower budgets for media technology investment as well, and the inability of the digitization programme of the government to take off will further compound their myriad of challenges.

-No, I don’t think virtual meetings will continue into the long term, in an industry, where high value, face to face meetings are essential.
+No, I don’t think virtual meetings will continue into the long term, in an industry, where high-value, face-to-face meetings are essential.
 However, the whole industry needs to temporarily adapt to this moment of disruption and go virtual.
-As a business your significant proactive digital presence will be key.
+As a business, your significant proactive digital presence will be key.
 This will make our industry more reliant on software, data and broadband access.
-This a good time for making a temporary move to virtual and future proofing your ability to deliver some of your services digitally.
+This a good time for making a temporary move to virtual and future-proofing your ability to deliver some of your services digitally.

 The demand and changing references for new, innovative and exciting digital entertainment products will increase globally.
 Even if economies open up this demand will remain.
 Streaming consumption has skyrocketed.
 This comes with opportunities for production companies that create content.
 An area to look at seriously.

-If you have been waiting to see where virtual media technology trends are going, start looking at direct-to-cosumer strategies, where the platform becomes the lock, and content the key.
+If you have been waiting to see where virtual media technology trends are going, start looking at direct-to-consumer strategies, where the platform becomes the lock, and content the key.
 For sure we are unlikely to go back to where we were before.
 After going through a rapid virtual revolution and having experienced the benefits of cloud-based technology, things have changed forever.